camoverride/face_processing_pipeline/README.md

 ## TODO

 - [ ] wrong crop when face is at border of image.
-Should FAIL if face margin overflows.
+Should FAIL if face margin overflows or is too close to the edge of the image.
 - [ ] add `face_mesh_margin` empirically
 - [ ] add a variety of tests with images of different sizes, qualities, number of faces, occlusions, lighting conditions, etc.
 - [ ] turn into object so that `FACE_MESH_MIN_CONFIDENCE` from `_face_pipeline_utils.py` can be added